johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 Mental models:

-"The map is not the territory"
+### "The map is not the territory"
   - Understand the limits/inherent simplifications in the model
-  - Need different maps of the same territory to convey different relevent information
+  - Need different maps of the same territory to convey different relevant information
   - Maps/models are tools, decisions should ultimately reflect the reality of the situation/territory.
-  - Physics Exampels: EFTs
+  - Physics Examples: EFTs

+### Law of diminishing returns
+   - Example of 80/20
+   - Get the low hanging fruit
+   - Acquire breath of knowledge at the 80/20 level.
+   - Then choose what long sloughs to fith.